Kuys-System-Solutions/aling-jackies-pos/README.md

 ### Guide

 Both servers need to be active at the same time for the application to function as a whole.
+However, frontend and backend development can be done separately (theoretically).
+Dummy data can be used temporarily for frontend development, while backend development can be done with API tools like REST Client.

-The frontend and backend communicate using an API whose endpoints are defined in `app.py`.
+The frontend and backend communicate with JSON using an API whose endpoints are defined in `app.py`.
 Ideally, this API should be as REST-like as possible (statelessness, use of appropriate HTTP methods like PUT/PATCH for updates, DELETE for deletions, POST for additions, etc.).

 Refer to `./server/testing.http` for API endpoint testing.
-Use tools like cURL, Postman, or REST Client (recommended) to test non-GET HTTP methods.
+Use API tools like cURL, Postman, or REST Client (recommended) to test non-GET HTTP methods.

 Refer to `./client/src/App.jsx` to see app routes.
 Routing between pages hasn't been implemented yet.